mildronize/type-safe-design-pattern/docs/index.md

       link: /design-patterns/design-patterns

 features:
-  - title: Next Level TypeScript
+  - title: 🎉 &nbsp; Next Level TypeScript
     details: Level up your TypeScript skills with advanced design patterns and best practices
-  - title: Data Structure
+  - title: 💪 &nbsp; Data Structure
     details: Not all data structure are type-safe, this book provide ready to use data structure for type-safe approach
-  - title: Design Patterns
+  - title: 🎨 &nbsp; Design Patterns
     details: Not all design pattern meet type-safety, this book provide ready to use design pattern for type-safe approach
 ---